indiana-university/rivet-react/README.md

 <Alert variant="info">A very important message for you!</Alert>
 ```

+## Documentation

 Check out the [Component Documentation and Style Guide](https://indiana-university.github.io/rivet-react/) for comprehensive component documentation and examples.

+You can also find [documentation for the 2.x beta components](https://indiana-university.github.io/rivet-react/beta).

 ## Issues and Contributions